 CNP Employee should keep their fingernails trimmed, short, filed, and maintained so the edges and surface are cleanable and not rough.
-Nail length should not extend past the fingertip, whether real or artificial nails.
+Nail length should not extend past the fingertip, whether real or artificial nails (ask for sports length if getting nails at salon).
 The Alabama Department of Public Health will allow fingernail polish or artificial nails if clean, intact gloves are worn when working with exposed food.
 Gloves should always be worn when prepping and serving food in CNP (Note that gloves do not replace good handwashing habits).